xerolinux/XeroHub/content/posts/zed-ide/index.md

 description: "GPU Accelerated IDE"
 tags: ["Zed", "IDE", "Dev", "Developers", "Atom", "Linux"]
 ---

 {{< youtube JGz7Ou0Nwo8 >}}

 A quick one for today.
-I stumbled upon this new IDE called **ZED**, and I thought I'd share it with y'all...
+I stumbled upon this new IDE called **ZED**, and I thought I'd share it with y'all.

+The *Linux* version has been in development for a while, they just announced its availablability via their >> [**Linux when?
+Linux now**](https://zed.dev/blog/zed-on-linux) post...

 ### Some Information